Is MSG Safe?

 MSG stands for monosodium glutamate.
 The Ajinomoto Group was the first company in the world to develop and market a commercial seasoning made from glutamic acid, the taste of umami.

-Although MSG has long been the subject of vague safety concerns, scientists and health experts alike have proven time and again that MSG is safe for people to consume.
-Regulatory bodies like the U.S. Food and Drug Administration (FDA), too, have never been able to confirm that MSG causes any of the reported effects, such as headache or nausea.
+Although MSG has long been the subject of rumours in relation to its safety, scientists and health experts alike have affirmed time and again that MSG is safe for people to consume.
+Regulatory bodies like the U.S. Food and Drug Administration (FDA), have not found any conclusive evidence that MSG causes any of the alleged health effects, such as headache or nausea.

 Why is MSG Rumored to Be Harmful?